aragon/use-wallet/README.md

 #### watchBlockNumber

 Whether or not to watch the track the block number in every useWallet() hook.
-If set to `false`, the value of the `blockNumber` property will be `null`, and the parent component won’t re-render when a new bolck number arrives.
+If set to `false`, the value of the `blockNumber` property will be `null`, and the parent component won’t re-render when a new block number arrives.
 Defaults to `true`.

 #### connectors